darealzoko/Notys/README.md

 ### For Linux
 *Linux is supported, but only on distributions with sufficiently recent library versions.
 Arch-based distributions are strongly recommended.
 Older/non-rolling distributions may encounter compatibility issues.*
+*Notys will no longer be updated for linux, therefor the latest ""working"" (it was so buggy and hard to maintain i dropped support) is 1.1.2.
+I will still put the linux 1.1.2 versions in the newer version.*
 1. Go to the **Releases** section on GitHub and navigate to the latest release available.
 2. Download the .AppImage file.
 3. Run "chmod +x path/to/your/appimage"